AlbertGallegoJimenez/cmems-downloader-toolbox/README.md

 - **User-friendly Interface**: Intuitive toolbox interface within ArcGIS Pro.

 > [!IMPORTANT]
-> **Attention:** This repository is intended exclusively for downloading wave and sea level data for the Iberian Peninsula.
+> **Attention:** This repository is intended exclusively for downloading wave and sea level data for the European Atlantic facade (the Iberia-Biscay-Ireland zone).
 To customize the tool for other regions, please access the source code and modify the dataset IDs to be downloaded accordingly.

 <!-- INSTALLATION -->
 ## Installation